-- Enter the voice mail Main Menu and doing nothing for a few seconds. - Touch the Pound key # while in the Main Menu. - Touch the Pound key # while in the Message Menu. - Pause a message (in the Message Menu) with the pause key 2 and then wait a few seconds.
+- Enter the voice mail Main Menu and doing nothing for a few seconds. - Touch the Pound key # while in the Main Menu. - Pause a message (in the Message Menu) with the pause key 2 and then wait a few seconds.